 Wild Animal Pest Control is a full-service wildlife control company serving Aspen CO and the surrounding area.
 We specialize in urban and suburban wildlife damage

 management for both residential and commercial customers.
 We are state licensed by the Colorado Fish & Wildlife Commission.
 We handle nearly all aspects of wildlife

 control, and resolve conflicts between people and wildlife in a humane and professional manner.
-For Aspen pest control of wildlife, just give us a call at 720-439-3732 -
+For Aspen pest control of wildlife, just give us a call at 720-251-4660 -

 yes, we answer our phones 24 hours a day, 7 days a week - and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you!

 We do not handle dog or cat problems.
 If you need assistance with a domestic animal, such as a dog or a cat, you need to call your local Pitkin county animal services for assistance.
 They can help you out with issues such as stray dogs, stray cats, spay & neuter programs, vaccinations, licenses, pet adoption, bite reports, deceased pets, lost pets, local animal complaints and to report neglected or abused animals.
 There is no free Aspen animal control for wildlife issues.

 Pitkin County Animal Services or Humane Society: 719-578-3199

 Every job is different: the type of animals involved, is it in the attic or the yard, do you need repairs, etc. It's impossible to have set pricing in this industry.
 Examples MIGHT include:

 This branch declined to list any example prices.
 But just call 720-251-4660 for a price quote for your exact situation.
 Small Job: Like a one-stop job to remove an animal in the yard: call for quote